daihangpku/arXivFans/README.md

 # arXivFans

-This project provides an effective way to fetch the latest papers from arXiv and view them through email notifications or a web interface.
+ArXivFans provides an effective way to fetch the latest papers from arXiv and view them through email notifications or a web interface.
 With simple configuration and command-line operations, you can easily stay updated with the latest research in your field.

 ## User Guide